sergix44/XBackBone/README.md

 ```sh
 cp config.example.php config.php
 ```
-By default, XBackBone will use Sqlite as DB engine, and a `storage` dir in the current directory.
+By default, XBackBone will use Sqlite3 as DB engine, and a `storage` dir in the main directory.
 You can leave these settings unchanged for a simple personal installation.
 You must set the `base_url`, or remove it for get dynamically the url from request (not recommended).

 ```php